 The Essence of Bhogali or Magh Bihu

-Bhogali Bihu or Magh Bihu is just around the corner and Assam is gearing up for the most awaited feasting time of the year.
+It is the season of festivities, and Assam is celebrating Bhogali Bihu or Magh Bihu - the most awaited feasting time of the year.
 While there are three variants of Bihus that are celebrated or observed at different times of the year, Bhogali Bihu, the festival of harvest, is celebrated in January.
 This agrarian festival, as the name itself suggests, is all about celebrating a bumper crop through feasting.

 The eve of the festival is called Uruka.
 On this day, men build small cottages (Bhelaghar) with hay and prepare the Uruka feast there.
 The rest of the family members gather around a bonfire to play games and dance to folk music.
 Next morning, they wake up and light the Meji (normally a towering structure made of inflammable hay, twigs etc) and offer prays to the God of fire.

 People make several types of food items with grains, called Pithas.
 The different types of Pithas are Til (sesame) Pitha, Narikol (coconut) Pitha, Tekeli Pitha, Ghila Pitha, Sunga Pitha, Kholasapori Pitha, Lau (gourd) Pitha and Kolpat Pitha.
 Other items eaten during the festival are Sandoh Guri, Bora Saul – varieties of locally produced grains.
 The Laru (a round sweetmeat prepared from a variety of items like coconut, til, etc is another Bhogali Bihu delicacy.